codexashutosh/Bingo-Game/README.md

 # Bingo-Game
 A  game coded with Python

-# Introduction
+## Introduction
 This is a basic desktop game currently in its very initial stage.
 I am working on adding more efficient algorithms.
 For now it is just as simply coded as it could be to fulfill the necessary requirements for the game.

-# Requirements
+## Requirements
   1. Install python
   2. Install python3 Tkinter module

-# Requirements Installation Procedure For Linux
+### Install requirements in Linux
-1. Check if python is already installed or not.
+* Check if python is already installed or not.
-2. Type the following code in Terminal and press ENTER: python3
+* Type the following code in Terminal and press ENTER:<br/> `python3`
-3. If it says python3 is not installed, then type the following code in Terminal and press ENTER: sudo apt-get install python python3-tk
+* If it says python3 is not installed, then type the following code in Terminal and press ENTER:<br/>
+    `sudo apt-get install python python3-tk`
-4. The above code will install both python and Tkinter module for python3 together.
+* The above code will install both python and Tkinter module for python3 together.
-5. If python is already installed, then type the following code in Terminal and press ENTER: sudo apt-get install python3-tk
+* If python is already installed, then type the following code in Terminal and press ENTER:<br/>
+    `sudo apt-get install python3-tk`

-# Description
+## Description
 The short version of the following description is explained in the beginning of the game.
 1. Enter your username
 2. Create your 5x5 Bingo Grid